owardlaw/Risk_Return_Analysis/README.md

 # Risk_Return_Analysis

-This is a JupyterLab based program aimed at assisting users in investment based on various metrics.
+This is a JupyterLab/Python based program aimed at assisting users in investment based on various metrics.
 ---

 ## Technologies